mitrefccace/iam/README.md

 1. Verify that OpenAm is installed and running before proceeding.
 1. Verify that the `JAVA_HOME` environment variable is set properly: `$ echo $JAVA_HOME` .
-1. The SSOAdminTools directory is included in the repo at the following path: `iam/config/oam/SSOAdminTools-13.0.0`.
+1. `cd` to the SSOAdminTools directory which is at the following path: `iam/config/oam/SSOAdminTools-13.0.0`.
-1. Go to the directory of the `SSOAdminTools`.
 1. Run the setup utility passing in the correct command line arguments:

     ```bash